-O’Neill: You mentioned mental health and addiction – two areas where you’ve been the most active in your career.
+Kevin: You mentioned mental health and addiction – two areas where you’ve been the most active in your career.
 How has your approach to treating these conditions changed during COVID-19?
-Do you think it’s made it more difficult to get people the help they need?
+Do you think it’s made it more difficult to get people the help they need.

 Dr. Drew: To say it’s been a challenge is putting it lightly.
 Even before the pandemic, anxiety and depression were on the rise, and now, the number of people who have seriously considered suicide is even greater.
 Our younger generation – specifically those among the ages of eight to 15 – have had a particularly tough time.
 These are prime years for developing social skills and navigating peer groups, and they’ve been isolated from that.
 Not to mention they're being told that hanging out with friends could possibly kill their grandparents.
 It's not an easy thing for kids to hear, and it doesn't help with their anxiety.

 Substance use disorders have been exacerbated during this time, too.
 With lockdowns, many people have become dependent on unhealthy things like drugs and alcohol – using them as emotional crutches.
 This past year, we’ve all been encouraged to live, in a way, like drug addicts — to isolate and shelter in place.
 It was necessary for our physical health but was destructive to our mental health, especially for those already struggling with substance use disorders.
 People are inadvertently overdosing at horrifying rates: 81,000 in the last 12 months.

 This past year, we’ve all been encouraged to live, in a way, like drug addicts — to isolate and shelter in place.
 It was necessary for our physical health but was destructive to our mental health.